aacgood/TheHiveGear/Vagrant/README.md

 - and all Cortex analyzers and responders as of December, 2019.

 **Warnings**
-- The OVA/VHD files are not designed for production, it is designed as a quick way to test functionality and to see if this product is suitable for your requirements.
+- The resulting virtual machine is not designed for production, it is designed as a quick way to test functionality and to see if this product is suitable for your requirements.
 - The Vagrant file contains an exposed API key for TheHive/Cortex integration specific to this installation.
 As such the API key should be considered compromised and not fit for production use.

 ## Accounts and Access